AmberC0209/PaddleX/docs/pipeline_usage/tutorials/ocr_pipelines/seal_recognition.en.md

 </tbody>
 </table>

-<b>Note: The above accuracy metrics are evaluated on a self-built dataset containing 500 circular seal images.
+<p><b>Note: The above accuracy metrics are evaluated on a self-built dataset containing 500 circular seal images.
 GPU inference time is based on an NVIDIA Tesla T4 machine with FP32 precision.
-CPU inference speed is based on an Intel(R) Xeon(R) Gold 5117 CPU @ 2.00GHz with 8 threads and FP32 precision.</b>
+CPU inference speed is based on an Intel(R) Xeon(R) Gold 5117 CPU @ 2.00GHz with 8 threads and FP32 precision.</b></p>

-<b>Text Recognition Module Models</b>:
+<p><b>Text Recognition Module Models</b>:</p>
 <table>
 <thead>
 <tr>